How to Report Allegations of Government Fraud, Waste, or Abuse

 - Private companies, unless the private company has a contract or financial relationship with the City, the CUMTD, or the City of Champaign Township, and the allegation involves matters related to that contract or financial relationship.

-Anyone who is part of, or interacts with, the City of Champaign, the CUMTD, or the City of Champaign Township, may submit relevant information.
+Anyone who is part of, or interacts with, the City of Champaign, the Champaign Public Library, the CUMTD, or the City of Champaign Township, may submit relevant information.
 This includes employees of the City of Champaign, the CUMTD, and the City of Champaign Township, as well as the public.

-- E-mail email@example.com with a description of the allegation.
-Please see the Fraud Reporting Form below for help gathering your information.
+- E-mail [email protected] with a description of the allegation.
+Please see the Fraud, Waste and Abuse Reporting Form below for help gathering your information.

 - Call the City of Champaign Legal Department at 217-403-8765 during business hours, Monday to Friday, 8:00 AM to 5:00 PM, and ask to speak to an attorney.

-- Send a written report via the U.S. Postal Service to: Fraud Reporting, City of Champaign Legal Department, 102 N. Neil St., Champaign, IL 61820
+- Send a written report via the U.S. Postal Service to: Fraud, Waste and Abuse Reporting, City of Champaign Legal Department, 102 N. Neil St., Champaign, IL 61820

 No. The City of Champaign Legal Department reviews all information submitted, even anonymously, to determine whether the issue falls within our jurisdiction and whether follow-up action is appropriate.
 You may report allegations anonymously using any of the above means.
 However, if you choose not to identify yourself, the ability to follow up on your allegations may be limited.

 Not necessarily.
 Your identity may be revealed to persons outside the City for investigative purposes.
-The City Legal Department may refer allegations of fraud to the appropriate human resources department, as well as law enforcement authorities or other investigatory entities with jurisdiction over the alleged fraud.
+The City Legal Department may refer allegations of fraud, waste, or abuse to the appropriate human resources department, as well as law enforcement authorities or other investigatory entities with jurisdiction over the alleged fraud, waste or abuse.

 Whistleblower protections may be available to you if your identity is revealed and you suffer retaliation as a result of your allegation.
 However, you may wish to withhold identifying information if you believe referral to another agency may jeopardize you in some way.

 Please note that if you submit a report, you may or may not be contacted to provide additional information.
-However, the City will not contact reporting parties to report the results of a fraud investigation.
+However, the City will not contact reporting parties to report the results of a fraud, waste, or abuse investigation.

 The City Legal Department is not a law enforcement agency.
 If you believe you have evidence of a crime, you should report your information to local law enforcement or the Champaign County State’s Attorney’s Office.

-Please note that the City Legal Department cannot give legal advice to individuals reporting allegations of fraud.
+Please note that the City Legal Department cannot give legal advice to individuals reporting allegations of fraud, waste or abuse.